 We urge the participating Nordic fencing clubs to make competent referees available to the directoire technique throughout the competition.
 Referees from other countries are also most welcome.
 In the first rounds of poules the fencers may, if necessary, act as referees.

-By Underground Go to station Stora Mossen on Stockholm underground’s Green Line.
+Go to station Stora Mossen on Stockholm underground’s Green Line.
 You will find the venue after a ten minutes’ walk.
 Start by walking up the hillside outside the underground station.
 After the hillside, walk straight ahead.
 Pass the school (Bromma Gymnasium) on your left and the allotments on your right.
 Turn left at the white sign saying “St Mossens idrottsplats” and you will find the sports hall.

-By Car Drive towards Bromma.
+Drive towards Bromma.
 After the long bridge (Tranebergsbron), drive straight ahead until you see a road sign saying “Stora Mossen”.
 Turn left and follow the road up the hillside until you se a sign saying “St Mossens idrottsplats”, turn left and drive 150 meters to the sports hall.

 Note: There are lots of parking spaces but please be aware there is a parking fee.